A Guide to Improving Metabolic Health for Longevity

 Why Do We Feel the Effects of Aging?

 At the cellular level, aging is a gradual slowdown.
 The systems that once kept our cells humming with youthful efficiency start to lose a step.
-Two of the most important players in this process are sirtuins and a molecule called NAD+ (nicotinamide adenine dinucleotide).
+Two of the most important players in this process are and a molecule called NAD+ (nicotinamide adenine dinucleotide).

 Sirtuins are like master regulators in your cells.
 They are a family of proteins that manage everything from DNA repair to inflammation.
 But to do their job, they need fuel.
-That fuel is NAD+.
+That fuel is NAD+

 Here's the catch: our natural NAD+ levels can decline significantly as we age.
 When that fuel tank gets low, the sirtuins can't perform their maintenance duties effectively.
 This slowdown is one of the key reasons we start to feel the effects of aging.